Nationals vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 82 hits with 20 doubles, two triples, seven home runs and 38 walks.
+- Jurickson Profar has put up 82 hits with 20 doubles, two triples, seven home runs and 39 walks.
 He has driven in 34 runs with one stolen base.

 Profar Recent Games